-This class is designed for key personnel responsible for the management and implementation of the NIST SP800-37

-Certification and Accreditation process.
-This course will provide a practical and historical reference to all relevant legislation and guidance.
-In addition, interactive workshops during the course will engage students to directly participation, thus ensuring a higher degree of
+This class is designed for key personnel responsible for the management and implementation of the NIST SP800-37 CMMC formerly the Certification and Accreditation process.
+This course will provide a historical reference to all relevant legislation and guidance.
+In addition, interactive workshops during the course will engage students to directly participation, thus ensuring Hands a higher degree of